 - Harm to the immune system: research has identified the immune system as sensitive to PFAS in both laboratory and epidemiological studies.
 A 2012 study of 587 children found those with greater exposure to PFAS had significantly poorer responses to vaccines.

 - Reproductive and developmental toxicity: Laboratory tests associated PFAS exposure with decreased survival of young, disrupted reproductive cycles, and impaired growth of the uterus and ovaries.
 In addition, a number of large epidemiological studies have related higher maternal exposure to PFAS to lower birth weight.
+A study published in April 2020 reported that PFAS exposure from drinking contaminated water was associated with a higher chance of low birth weight, pre-term birth, and lowered general fertility, and that the differences moderated after PFAS was filtered from the water, providing evidence of a causal link between PFAS and reproductive impacts.

 What can government and industry do?